-As a sole trader your car can be your biggest work-tool and claimable expense that can lessen your tax burden.
+As a sole trader, your car can be more than a reliable work tool – it has the potential to be one of your biggest claimable expenses that can lessen your tax burden significantly.

-You can claim your car expenses if you travel from job to job.
-If you use a car that is less than one tonne and designed to carry fewer than nine passengers, you can claim the cost of:
+You can claim your car expenses if you need to travel from job to job.
+If the car you use is less than one tonne and designed to carry fewer than nine passengers, you can claim these costs:

 - Fuel and oil

 You can’t claim car expenses if you only drive between your home and workplace, even if you work in an unusual location.
 Even if it’s not your normal work location or you have to work outside of normal business hours, you generally can’t claim related car expenses.
 However, there are exceptions.
 In limited circumstances, you can claim the cost of driving from home to work if you have shifting places of employment – i.e. if your workplaces regularly shift during the day before you return home.
 If you’re unsure about whether you’re eligible to claim car expenses, seek the help of an ITP accountant when completing your sole trader tax return.

 Have you heard of the bulky tools rule?
 If you’re required to carry bulky tools and equipment, have no safe place to store your tools at your workplace, the equipment is too awkward to transport by any other means, and the tools are essential to earning your income, you can claim your car expenses whilst transporting those tools.

 If you claim car expenses, you’ll need to claim using the cents per kilometre method or the log book method.
 You’ll need a log book to show your work-related percentage or show the Australian Taxation Office (ATO) the reasonable way you calculated using the cents per kilometre method.